tasosalvas/spdiu/doc/installation.md

 # Further reading

-- The [Usage Guide](./usage.md) covers SPDIU's basic usage and some recipes to interact with the game data
+- The [Usage Guide](./usage.md) covers SpdIU's basic usage and some recipes to interact with the game data
-- The [Configuration manual](./configuration.md) covers overriding the default configuration in `invoke.yaml`, for adapting SPDIU to your preferences and having it run different SPD forks
+- The [Configuration manual](./configuration.md) covers overriding the default configuration in `invoke.yaml`, for adapting SpdIU to your preferences and having it run different SPD forks
 - The [Tasks reference](./tasks.md) documents the available commands